jnozzi/cocoadev.com/markdown/RubyCocoaTutorial.md

 Alright, so we all love Cocoa.
 Cocoa is good.
 However, Apple built Cocoa for one language, and that language doesn't "support" some things it should.
 Blocks... err, blocks...
 Well, okay, so mostly blocks and less other stuff.
 But the more languages the better, right?
-This tutorial is about General/RubyCocoa, what it is, how to install it, and how you can make wonderful applications with it.
+This tutorial is about RubyCocoa, what it is, how to install it, and how you can make wonderful applications with it.

-First off, General/RubyCocoa is a nice little bridge between Cocoa and Ruby.
+First off, RubyCocoa is a nice little bridge between Cocoa and Ruby.
 From the bridge you can use basically any Obj-C object.
-Mostly you should stick to Cocoa and other frameworks though, because the POINT of General/RubyCocoa is writting ruby, not writing more General/ObjC classes.
+Mostly you should stick to Cocoa and other frameworks though, because the POINT of RubyCocoa is writting ruby, not writing more ObjC classes.
 Ok, so you know what it does.
 How do you install it now?
 Well, you've got to dig into the terminal.

 First, log-in to an administrator account.
 If you don't right now you'll have to undergo some copying & pasting, which I won't help you with.